AsgardCms/Tag/readme.md

 ### 2. Defining a new namespace to use for tags

-In your module Service Provider you now need to add the namespace it's going to use.
+In your module Service Provider, `boot()` method, you now need to add the namespace it's going to use.
 This can be done using the `TagManager` interface.

 ``` php
 $this->app[TagManager::class]->registerNamespace(new File());